 If coding is your second language, web design is the perfect role.
 Creating unique websites from scratch can be a very profitable work from home role.
 It is a skilled job, so it requires experience, coding knowledge, an understanding of design, and a robust portfolio to attract new clients.
 Web designers will also need good communication skills to collaborate with the client.
 You will be getting clients from different industries, this allows for plenty of flexibility and variety.

 18. Programming and Software Developer

-Another fantastic stay at home job for IT gurus is programming and software development.
+Another fantastic stay-at-home job for IT gurus is programming and software development.
 Like web design, this is a skilled role and requires experience, as well as some form of relevant education and fluency in programming languages.
 This role can involve everything from design and development to implementation and testing of new programs or software.
 Often this kind of position will require full-time hours, but the flexibility of where you work is up to you.

 Transcribing is a specialized form of data entry.
 This job involves converting audio or video into text.
-As such, typing speed and accuracy is the key to success in this role.
+As such, typing speed and accuracy are the key to success in this role.
 If you’re transcribing industry-specific audio such as medical lectures or court recordings, knowing the jargon and acronyms would be beneficial to avoid mistakes.
 It allows for really flexible hours and accepting the amount of work that suits your schedule.